doxout/stractory/README.md

 This causes named I/O streams to be created on a random worker which is registered to the factory server.
-The specified the middleware function will be attached to the streams and will execute on the worker.
+The specified stream agent function will be execute on the worker and attach to the streams.

 The previous command created a simple echo stragent, and it could be written like so: